 1 Bajra Roti +

 1 cup curd

-A balanced diet is key to all health issues.
-Once you know how to balance your calories and prevent any nutrient deficiencies, weight loss becomes easy despite hysterectomy.
-Hence the right amount and type of exercise compliment the weight loss.
-Hope this Indian diet plan after Hysterectomy helps you in achieving a healthy weight and lifestyle.
+A balanced diet is a key to all health issues.
+Once you know how to balance your calories as well as how to prevent nutrient deficiencies, weight loss becomes easy despite a hysterectomy.
+Hence the right amount and type of exercise complement the weight loss.
+Hope this Indian diet plan after a Hysterectomy helps you in achieving a healthy weight and lifestyle.

 Dont forget to subscribe to our YouTube channel for video updates.
 Subscribe Now!